Athryx/aurora_os/improvements_todo.md

         - the reason for using flag to enable it is so sender can still specify actual copy size not page aligned, so if reciever buffer is not page aligned extra bytes don't need to be copied
     - add another type of event pool or something for page aligned data, so pages can just be pushed into this event pool
         - seperate from normal event pool so small writes don't get interspersed and cause issues with wasted space due to alignmant needs
+- Figure out how to handle partial message sends
 - Get rid of int disable everywhere
     - 2 options
         - get rid of IPI_PROCESS_EXIT and have syscalls check if they should switch processess only when returning